-1. Fee Simple

-Fee simple ownership means absolute and unqualified legal title to real property.
+- 1. Fee Simple Fee simple ownership means absolute and unqualified legal title to real property.
 The owner(s) has unconditional power of disposition of the property during his or her lifetime.
 Upon his or her death, property held in fee simple can always pass to the owner's heirs.
-Fee simple ownership may exist with respect to property owned jointly or solely.

-2. Less than Fee Simple Ownership

-a.
-Life Estate

-A life estate confers upon one or more persons (grantees) certain rights in a property for his/her/their lifetimes or the life of some other person.
+Fee simple ownership may exist with respect to property owned jointly or solely. - 2.
+Less than Fee Simple Ownership a.
+Life Estate A life estate confers upon one or more property for his/her/their lifetimes of property for his/her/their lifetimes of the state of the st hip A life estate confers upon one or more persons (grantees) certain rights in a property for his/her/their lifetimes or the life of some other person.
 A life estate is a form of legal ownership and usually created through a deed or will or by operation of law.
 See B. below.